taskrabbit/terraform-aws-asg/README.md

 * `instance_name_prefix` - (Optional) String to replace **stack_item_label**
 when `instance_based_naming_enabled` is set to **true**.
-* `instance_profile` - (Optional) IAM instance profile to associate with the launch configuration.
+* `instance_profile` - (Optional) IAM instance profile to associate with the launch template.
 * `instance_tags` - (Optional) A map of key/value pairs to be applied as tags to each instance.
 Requires the instance to have the AWS CLI installed and an instance profile applied with the **ec2:CreateTags** action granted for the given instance.
 * `instance_type` - EC2 instance type to associate with the launch
-configuration.
+template.
-* `key_name` - (Optional) SSH key pair to associate with the launch configuration.
+* `key_name` - (Optional) SSH key pair to associate with the launch template.
 * `placement_tenancy` - (Default: **default**) The tenancy of the instance.
 Valid values are **default** or **dedicated**.
 * `security_groups` - (Optional) A list of associated security group IDs.
 * `spot_price` - (Optional) The price to use for reserving spot instances.
-* `user_data` - (Optional) Instance initialization data to associate with the launch configuration.
+* `user_data` - (Optional) Instance initialization data to associate with the launch template.

 **Block volume configuration**